rghalayini/rghalayini.github.io/README.md

 [Check it here](https://rghalayini.github.io) or go to rghalayini.github.io/

-The plan is to update the website with more functionalities.
+The plan is to update the website with better functionalities.

 Latest update>7-08-2023